electric-sql/electric/docs/reference/roadmap.md

 ElectricSQL is in <strong className="warning-color">public alpha</strong> phase.

 APIs are not guaranteed to be stable.
-Backwards incompatible changes may (and will) be introduced in both minor and major version releases.
+Backwards incompatible changes may (and will) be introduced in patch, minor and major version releases.

 ## Practical limitations